 - Plastic Holed Pots from Meshpot – Clear mesh pots ideal for double-potting.

-- Octagon Cedar Basket from Sun Bulb – Cute basket to showcase your orchid’s beauty.
+- Wooden Basket from Sun Bulb – Cute basket to showcase your orchid’s beauty.
+Perfect for Vanda orchids.

-- 6-inch Ceramic Orchid Pot– Ceramic pot with plenty of holes to allow proper ventilation of your plant.
+- 6-inch Ceramic Orchid Pot– Glazed ceramic pot with plenty of holes to allow proper ventilation of your plant.

 - Holed Decorative Pot by Atri – Another great ceramic pot with holes for airflow.